Rocky Tuan: Presidency at CUHK

 In 2017, Tuan was appointed as the eighth vice-chancellor and president of the Chinese University of Hong Kong (CUHK).
 He took up the post in January 2018.

 During the 2019–20 Hong Kong protests, Tuan was initially condemned by CUHK students for failing to criticise alleged police brutality, but later won plaudits after an evening-long discussion with students in public and private.
 On 18 October 2019, Tuan released an open letter in which he detailed some of the alleged police abuses that he had heard from his students, calling these "serious allegations from a human rights point of view" and urging the police to protect the rights of those arrested.
 He said he would write to Chief Executive Carrie Lam requesting an independent investigation of his students' cases outside existing mechanisms.
 This earned Tuan the condemnation of several police groups, who wrote that CUHK had "reduced itself to a hub of anti-China, Hong Kong independence forces".
 Later in December, Times Higher Education subsequently named Tuan as one of the world's most influential academics, citing that he has reached out to students, called for an end to violence, and "stood up for his campus and students [...] despite being criticised by establishment figures".

+In November 2023, the Legislative Council of Hong Kong amended the Chinese University of Hong Kong Ordinance, reducing the university's governing council from 55 to 34 members and substantially decreasing internal representation.
+The reforms were opposed by members of the university community, who argued that they could weaken university autonomy.

+The restructured council subsequently dismissed vice-president and university secretary Eric Ng Shu-pui, who had signed a petition opposing the reforms.
+In January 2024, Tuan announced that he would resign with effect from January 2025.
+He said that the implementation of the new governance structure made it an appropriate time for CUHK to select a new vice-chancellor and president.

 Tuan was succeeded as vice-chancellor and president on 8 January 2025, following an earlier resignation.
 He was succeeded by Dennis Lo.